What is Oxfam Trailwalker?

 - Oxfam Australia reserves the right to alter the trail without notice and/or cancel the event in consultation with, and under the direction of, emergency services agencies and major event stakeholders or landowners.
 If the event is cancelled, participating teams have the option of requesting a 50% refund of their registration fee.

-- Teams must raise a minimum of $1,400, in addition to the non-tax deductible, non-refundable and non-transferrable registration fee to participate in the event.
-Teams must have fundraised at least the minimum $1,400 by the Friday of the week before the event to be eligible to participate.
+- From 2019 teams must raise a minimum of $1,600, in addition to the non-tax deductible, non-refundable and non-transferrable registration fee to participate in the event.
+Teams must have fundraised at least the minimum $1,600 by the Friday of the week before the event to be eligible to participate.
 Teams that fail to do so will be unable to start the event without the prior approval of event organisers.

 - The provided identification event bibs must be worn at all times during the event.

 - All team members must stay together between checkpoints and must check in and out together at each checkpoint.
 Staff at checkpoints will not check in or out incomplete teams that have members who have not been accounted for.

 - Any participant who is injured or exhausted must be brought to the nearest checkpoint by their team-mates for assistance.
 If the injury is serious, follow emergency procedures.

 - Under no circumstances are individuals to be left unaccompanied.
 If a team member becomes seriously injured and cannot be moved, one person must stay with him or her while the others seek help.

 - Participants wishing to withdraw during the event must first report to the nearest checkpoint.
 Remaining team members cannot continue until the withdrawal of the team member has been reported.
 If, for any reason, a participant has to leave the event urgently, the Event Safety Coordinator must be called via the number printed on the event bib as soon as possible.